 This is a statutory code of practice under the DPA 2018.
-If someone complains about how you have used their personal data, the ICO, courts and tribunals must take this code into account once it is in force.
+If someone complains about how you have used their personal data, the ICO, courts and tribunals must take this code into account once it is in force, so far as it appears to be relevant.